+systems.

-and cognitive restructuring.
-Recovery support services can include education, literacy, vocational, and job placement services; supported employment; housing and physical health care services; veteran-specific services, as applicable; services to encourage safe, healthy, and responsible family and parent-child relationships; mentoring; and supportive housing.
+- b.
+Provide evidence-based pharmacological drug treatment services.
+Applicants are encouraged to utilize pharmacological drug treatment services or medication-assisted treatment (MAT).
+MAT is supported and considered an evidence-based substance abuse treatment protocol.
+BJA supports the option for offenders to have access to appropriate MATs under the care and prescription of an appropriate prescriber. - c.
+Provide cognitive behavioral interventions that address criminogenic risk and needs, such as criminal thinking, and provide guidance on incorporating them into case plans - d.
+Provide training for staff and continued monitoring for the implementation of the EBPs for criminogenic risk, including mental illness and substance abuse. - 7.
+Support a Comprehensive Range of Recovery Support Services.
+A comprehensive range of recovery supports should be offered that address cognitive, behavioral, and social needs and cognitive restructuring.
+Recovery support services can include educational, literacy, vocational, and job placement services; supported employment; housing and physical health care services; veteran-specific services, as applicable; services to encourage safe, healthy, and responsible family and parent-child relationships; mentoring; and supportive housing. - 8.
+Provide a clear Logic Model that defines the problem to be addressed (including the target population), the activities to be implemented to address the problem, and the data available to document the activities performed and the outputs produced. - 9.
+Provide Performance Measurement and Evaluation.

-- a.
-This can also include the use of peer recovery support specialists or peer mentors. - b.
-A memorandum of understanding (MOU) should be in place with housing partners wherever possible.
-Partnerships with housing services agencies should include a data-sharing agreement, and grant-funded activities should include screening program participants for housing needs, risk of homelessness, and/or chronic homelessness status. - (8) Provide Performance Measurement and Evaluation.
 Grantees will build on the performance measurement plan developed in the planning phase, including: - a.
-Follow and refine the plan for performance measurement and evaluation that clearly outlines who is responsible for data collection, input, and analysis. - b.
-Work closely with an identified research or evaluation partner to meet on a regular basis, provide feedback on process and outcome measures, and assist in the development of materials for the advisory board meetings. - c.
-Develop processes for continuous quality improvement to monitor the implementation of screening, assessment, case plans, and EBPs. - d.
-Focus on the ability to collect pre- and post-release data on initiation, engagement, retention, and continuity of care. - e.
-Demonstrate baseline recidivism data exists for the target population and that there is a mechanism to track recidivism data for the cohort going forward, including: - i.
-Provide a baseline recidivism rate specifically for the proposed target population, including documentation to support the development of the rate. - ii.
-Collect participant unique identifiers, and collect and report recidivism indicator data.
+Follow and refine the plan for performance measurement that clearly outlines who is responsible for data collection, input, and analysis. - b.
+Hire a third-party independent evaluator to perform an evaluation of services provided through this grant and design an outcome study, potentially using random control trials where feasible, and connect the data from participants (offenders) to the overall recidivism baseline of the jurisdiction and or state. - c.
+Work closely with an identified research or evaluation partner to meet on a regular basis, provide feedback on process and outcome measures, and assist in the development of materials for the advisory board meetings. - d.
+Develop processes for continuous quality improvement for monitoring the implementation of screening, assessment, case plans, and EBPs. - e.
+Focus on the ability to collect pre- and post-release data on initiation, engagement, retention, and continuity of care. - f.
+Demonstrate that baseline recidivism data exists for the target population and that there is a mechanism to track recidivism data for the cohort going forward, including:

+- i.
+Provide a baseline recidivism rate specifically for the proposed target population, including documentation to support the calculation of the rate. - ii.
+Collect participant unique identifiers, and collect and report recidivism indicator data for 1 year post release.